-Though online travel faced a long grounding with COVID 19, online marketers are keen to turn the taps back on a massive $33 billion spent each year in digital campaigns for travel and tourism.
+Though online travel faced a long grounding with COVID-19, online marketers are keen to turn the taps back on a massive $33 billion spent each year on digital campaigns for travel and tourism.
 With a new reality for online travel marketing, Here are seven critical steps to optimize your online travel advertising campaigns post COVID-19.

 1. Set Your Goals